christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Looking back at the PCA output for layer 22, its clear that the model is doing something interesting in terms of concept clustering.
 It appears to be distinguishing between actors, objects and honing in on story elements that are crucial for ToM processing, but in a way where we can clearly see a refined heirarchical representation.

-Based on what I've seen with PCA, I think its possible that the ToM task may be aligned with the linear representation hypothesis<sub>[<a href="https://arxiv.org/pdf/2311.03658" title="Park" rel="nofollow">11</a>]</sub><sub>[<a href="https://aclanthology.org/N13-1090.pdf" title="Mikolov" rel="nofollow">12</a>]</sub> –the idea that models pick up properties of the input and represent them as directions in activation space.
+Based on the PCA, its possible that the ToM task may be aligned with the linear representation hypothesis<sub>[<a href="https://arxiv.org/pdf/2311.03658" title="Park" rel="nofollow">11</a>]</sub><sub>[<a href="https://aclanthology.org/N13-1090.pdf" title="Mikolov" rel="nofollow">12</a>]</sub> –the idea that models pick up properties of the input and represent them as directions in activation space.
 When we dig into layer 22's PCA, a few interesting things stand out.

 <br>